 Regardless of whether you qualify just for Yahoo Search Submit Basic, or Yahoo Search Submit Pro (typically requires a minimum budget of $5,000 per month), you’ll have to meet Yahoo’s Search Submit Content Guidelines (not a big deal for most commercial advertisers).

 If you’ve tried every SEO technique, and just don’t seem to be able to achieve any success with Yahoo Organic listings, then Yahoo Search Submit or Search Submit Pro may represent an alternative.
 If you are a major advertiser with a huge monthly budget, and have some horrible aversion to allocating a portion of it to an SEO firm to get you listed in Yahoo Organic Listings, then Yahoo Search Submit Pro may be the next best solution for getting listed in Yahoo organic search results (would be a rather ironic choice for any major SEO firm, yes?).

 How Much Will You Pay?

 For Search Submit Basic, you pay $49 per URL, plus a per click fee.
-For the per click fees, seems you’ll pay whatever Yahoo thinks a click is worth; it used to be $0.15 or $0.30, but Yahoo no longer publishes a comprehensive list of their per click fees, so this may have changed.
+For the per click fees, seems you’ll pay whatever Yahoo thinks a click is worth.
+It used to be $0.15 or $0.30, but Yahoo no longer publishes a comprehensive list of their per click fees.
+So, this may have changed.
 Pricing regarding Paid Search Inclusion is generally opaque.
 Consider using your Yahoo CPC for related terms as a benchmark sort of preliminary estimate.
-Once your listings are accepted, Yahoo will inform you of the CPC for your search space, and send you a monthly report informing you of what you’ve spent.
+Once your listings are accepted, Yahoo will inform you of the CPC for your search space.
+They’ll also send you a monthly report informing you of what you’ve spent.

 What are the Terms?